 After another large fire at Saint Edward’s Hall in 1980, the first career firefighters were hired to work 24 hour shifts.
 This marked the beginning of the modern NDFD.
 At first, only one full time firefighter was scheduled per shift, but by 1996 the number had increased to four.
 The era of religious and student firefighters ended when the last two resident student firefighters graduated in 1991 and when Brother Francis Gorch moved out of the firehouse in 2002.

-The modern day Notre Dame Fire Department has 16 full time Firefighters responding to over over 1,500 incidents a year.
-The Chief, Assistant Chief, Coordinator of Office Services, a Firefighter suppression technician , Firefighter fire protection technician and an EMT fire protection technician work weekdays while the three rotating 24 hour shifts are each staffed with a Captain, Lieutenant, and two Firefighter/Emergency Medical Technicians.
+The modern day Notre Dame Fire Department has 17 full time Firefighters responding to over over 2,000 incidents a year.
+The Administrave staff along with two fire protection technicians work weekdays.
 Thirty part-time Firefighters are used for shift vacancies, football games and other special events.

 NDFD 130th Anniversary Brochure